YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTUNDEF
 -------------------

-REPLINSTUNDEF, Replication instance environment variable $gtm_repl_instance is undefined
+REPLINSTUNDEF, Replication instance environment variable $ydb_repl_instance is undefined

-Run Time/MUPIP Error: This indicates that the replication instance environment variable $gtm_repl_instance is undefined.
+Run Time/MUPIP Error: This indicates that the replication instance environment variable $ydb_repl_instance is undefined.

 Action: Define the environment variable to the appropriate instance file.